TheoKanning/RoboND-Kinematics-Project/writeup.md

 0 | 0 | 0 | 1

 #### Total Transformation
-The total transformation matrix from base to gripper can be calculated from the gripper's position and orientation.
+The total transformation matrix T0_G can be calculated directly from the gripper's position and orientation.
 In the 4x4 transformation matrix, the top left 3X3 matrix is the rotation (including correction matrix), the top right 3X1 is the translation, and the bottom row is [0, 0, 0, 1].